 The center of “tourist” Hollywood is near TCL Chinese Theatre & the already very famous, Dolby Theatre.
 You can start your walking tours here – parking is available in a garage almost directly behind this theatre.
 Be sure to purchase something as when you show your receipt to the parking attendant you will receive discounted fare.

 Tours of theatres may not count towards discounted fares.
-Since you are in the heart of the film industry, to cover your parking cost, consider buying a cheap movie at the Virgin Megastore located next door to TCL Chinese Theatre in the Hollywood & Highland shopping complex.
+Since you are in the heart of the film industry, to cover your parking cost, consider buying a cheap movie at the Virgin Megastore located next door to TCL Chinese Theatre in the Ovation Hollywood shopping complex.

 The front of TCL Chinese Theatre contains the embedded hand prints and words from the most famous of actors and actresses over the years.
 Squares of concrete are reserved for individual actors.
 Modern actors and actresses continue to put their hand prints and write small notes into the concrete squares here.